alantr7/codebots/README.md

 - Bot inventory

 #### Yet to be done
-- Load/unload bots when their chunk loads/unloads
+- File system for bots
 - Configuration for movement and rotation speeds, allow/block item drops, allow/block mining
 - WorldGuard, Factions integration
 - Logic operators (AND, OR) for boolean expressions
-- Importing user modules
 - Error handling

 #### Future plans